ehrenbentz/LASERcoder/README.md

 ## Output format

-Annotation CSVs are UTF-8 encoded, open cleanly in Excel, and import directly into R or Python — no reformatting or export step:
+Annotation CSVs are UTF-8 encoded, open cleanly in Excel, and import directly into statistical software (e.g. R) with no reformatting or export step:

 | Column | Description |
 |--------|-------------|